 Test Paint Swatches In Multiple Areas Of The Room

 A large, bright window or a dark crevice can change the appearance of your paint color.
-Apply paint samples to areas that receive different levels of lighting to be sure you truly love the hue.
+Apply paint samples to areas that receive different levels of lighting to be sure that you truly prefer the hue.

 The Power Of Color In Your Home And Everyday Surroundings

-The correct colors not only improve the look of a room, but also enable you to think, feel, act, learn and heal your best.
+The correct colors not only improve the look of a room, but, also enable you to look, think, feel, act, learn and heal your best.

-The optimal colors can enhance your appearance, enable you to think more clearly, produce feelings of well being, motivate you to act your best, facilitate in absorbing new concepts more readily and clearly and aid you in healing.
+The optimal colors can enhance your appearance, enable you to think more clearly, produce feelings of well-being, motivate you to act your best, facilitate in absorbing new concepts more readily and distinctly and aid you in healing.

 Be color fearless and utilize and surround yourself with the colors from your C Color Spectrum, as that will create positive energy for you.

 Download the C Color App and take the C Color Quiz, once available.